ahojukka5/backend-demo/README.md

-# backend-demo
+# backend-demo.js

-just experimenting what is a best way to setup CI/CD/docs for Node/Express backend
+This is a short demo experimenting what is a best way to setup CI/CD/docs for Node/Express backend.